Country: Dominican Republic

 Partner Since: 2013

-Cacao Tasting Notes: Cherry, ripe mango and lemon; bright acidity
+Cacao Tasting Notes: Ripe mango, banana and citrus; bright acidity

 Gualberto Acebey Torrejon and Adriano de Jesus Rodriguez export some of the world's finest cacao.
-Yet the recognition and respect they enjoy today took them decades to earn.
+Yet the recognition they enjoy today took them decades to earn.
 The men met in the Dominican Republic more than thirty years ago as colleagues at the world's largest organic cacao cooperative.
 Side by side, Gualberto and Adriano honed their cacao fermentation and drying skills through obsessive investigation and data collection.
-Finally, in 2006, they launched an enterprise of their own: ÖKO Caribe.
+Finally, in 2006, they launched an enterprise of their own: OKO Caribe.
 They entered a competitive and at times cut-throat Dominican cacao industry, but their dedication and integrity won the loyalty of a growing number of smallholder farmers.
-Today, Gualberto and Adriano ferment and dry the cacao beans of over 150 producers, in turn exporting to Japan, Europe, and the US.
-As one of ÖKO Caribe's earliest and largest buyers, Taza is immensely proud to call Gualberto and Adriano partners and friends.
+Today, Gualberto and Adriano ferment and dry the cacao beans of 108 producers, in turn exporting to Japan, Europe, and the US.
+As one of OKO Caribe's earliest and largest buyers, Taza is immensely proud to call Gualberto and Adriano partners and friends.

-ÖKO Caribe's cacao collection and processing center is located just outside of San Francisco de Marcoris in the Dominican Republic.
+OKO Caribe's cacao collection and processing center is located just outside of San Francisco de Macoris in the Dominican Republic.
 A giant cacao pod statue greets visitors as they enter the city, announcing the important role of cacao in the local economy.
 The company's producer partners live throughout the larger region known as El Cibao, home to 21,000 of the country’s approximately 35,000 cacao farming families.
-El Cibao's deep, fertile soils and regular rainfall also support rice and coffee cultivation, and the fertile valley is considered the country's cultural heartland.
+El Cibao's deep, rich soils and regular rainfall also support rice and coffee cultivation, and the fertile valley is considered the country's cultural heartland.